McCarthy says debt ceiling deal possible by end of week as Biden cuts short upcoming foreign trip

 Biden seemed upbeat that "we'll be able to do this" as the White House meeting began.
 Others in the Oval Office — Vice President Kamala Harris, McCarthy, Schumer, McConnell and House Minority Leader Hakeem Jeffries — sat soberly.

 McCarthy has been far more pessimistic than Biden on the state of the talks.
-He and other Republicans are demanding big budget cuts in exchange for their support for raising the debt ceiling.
+He and other Republicans demand big budget cuts in exchange for their support for raising the debt ceiling.
 Biden insists the two issue must not be linked.

-“How much is too much?"
-McCarthy said about the nation's $31 trillion debt load, as he pushed for stricter work requirements on government aid recipients as a way to cut spending.
+"How much is too much?"
+McCarthy said about the nation's $31 trillion debt load, as he pushed for stricter work requirements on government aid recipients.

 Even as the Democratic president and the Republican speaker box around the politics of the issue — with Biden insisting he's not negotiating over the debt ceiling and McCarthy working to extract spending cuts — various areas of possible agreement appeared to be emerging.

-Among the items on the table: clawing back some $30 billion in untapped COVID-19 money, imposing future budget caps, changing permit regulations to ease energy development and putting bolstered work requirements on recipients of government aid, according to those familiar with the talks.
+Among the items on the table: clawing back some $30 billion in untapped COVID-19 money, imposing future budget caps, changing permit regulations to ease energy development and putting bolstered work requirements on recipients of government aid, said those familiar with the talks.

+Congressional Democrats are concerned about the idea of putting new work requirements for government aid recipients after Biden suggested he may be open to such changes.

-The idea of imposing more work requirements was “resoundingly” rejected by House Democrats at a morning caucus meeting, according to one Democrat at the private meeting and granted anonymity to discuss it.
+The idea of imposing more work requirements was "resoundingly" rejected by House Democrats at a morning caucus meeting, according to one Democrat at the private meeting who was granted anonymity to discuss it.

 Progressive lawmakers in particular have raised the issue.
 Rep. Pramila Jayapal, the chair of the Congressional Progressive Caucus, said, "We want to make sure that these negotiations do not include spending cuts, do not include work requirements, things that would harm people, people in rural areas, black, brown, indigenous folks."